Rohan-Parekh/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 Each order in the list is clickable and leads to a detailed view of the order.
 The detailed view of the order includes the list of items purchased, the quantities, the prices, and any discounts applied.
 The order history page can be accessed from the customer account dashboard.
-The order history page is only accessible to authenticated customers.
+The order history page is only accessible to authenticated customers

 # List Stories related to this theme